With that in mind, your website should be the foundation of your enterprise. However, many companies make several key mistakes. These include:

 There’s a time and place for advertisements.
 They provide funding opportunities and are a part of web life.
 However, they should not be placed where they’ll lead your readers off the page, never to return.
-Perhaps the best example of where not to place an advertisement is your shopping cart and ordering pages.
+Perhaps the best example of where not to place an advertisement in your shopping cart and ordering pages.
 If a customer is trying to order something, you don’t want to send him or her to another site entirely.

 Also, keep pop-up advertisements limited.
-Far too many sites these days will trigger multiple pop-ups a page if the user is not registered.
+Far too many sites these days will trigger multiple pop-ups on a page if the user is not registered.
 While once is acceptable, more than once may drive people away who might have otherwise subscribed.
 If multiple advertisements are useful to your business, keep them unobtrusive.

 6. Not Making Certain Your Site Is Stable